 LUBBOCK, Texas — KAMC Meteorologist Lance Blocker has your Friday evening forecast.
 Sponsored by J Ferg Pros.

-Saturday Night: Partly cloudy and more pleasant with a low of 70°.
+Saturday Night: Mostly clear and mild with an overnight low of 51°.

 Facebook: Meteorologist Lance Blocker